 In 2010, Matt Basch was hired as the new band director after Jari announced his retirement from UMBC.
-Matt, a former student leader and percussionist in the band, is expanding the band into a marching unit complete with a full drumline.
-In 2011, the UMBC Down and Dirty Dawg Drumline was officially formed.
-The drumline will play with the band during parades and other special events.
-During the remainder of the year, the drumline will perform at a variety of events, including midnight madness, hockey, soccer, lacrosse, and basketball games.
+Matt, a former student leader and percussionist in the band, expanded the band into a marching unit complete with a full drumline, forming the UMBC Down and Dirty Dawg Drumline in 2011.
+The drumline played with the band during parades and other special events, and during the remainder of the year, they performed at a variety of events, including midnight madness, hockey, soccer, lacrosse, and basketball games.

 The name “Down and Dirty Dawg Band” was given to the band by the members to reflect the music and attitude of the group.
-The band plays popular and jazz funk charts and has grown over the past twelve years, developing a core membership of highly motivated performers led by a student leader organization.
+The band plays popular and jazz funk charts and has grown into a core membership of highly motivated performers led by a student leader organization.